Turbots/cloudfusion-tap/README.md

-# Introduction cloudfusion-tap
+# Proximus Cloudfusion Platform - Demo Application

-cloudfusion-tap provides you an out-of-the-box application setup to implement your business logic.
+This is a demo of an out-of-the-box application setup to implement your business logic.
 It is based on the commonly known 3-layered application architecture in where the package `api` provides the presentation layer, `domain` provides the services and business domain and finally the `data` package provides you the capability to persist your domain.